Alice De Lancey Izard: South Carolina

-The first few years of their married life were spent upon "The Elms", the old Izard estate in South Carolina.
+The first few years of their married life were spent upon "The Elms," the old Izard estate in South Carolina.
 "The Elms" was located on Goose Creek, a tributary of the Cooper River.
-In this house, the Izards entertained Lafayette lavishly when he made his tour of the country, one of the octagonal shaped wings of the house being fitted up ifor his entertainment.
+In this house, the Izards entertained Lafayette when he made his tour of the country, one of the octagonal shaped wings of the house being fitted up for his entertainment.
 Here, Lafayette spent a night, and ever afterwards this wing was known as Lafayette's Lodge.
-Here, also, Mrs. Izard adapted herself to a life very different from that to which she had been accustomed.
-Her husband being a man of great wealth, and the Izards one of the most distinguished families of the South, having emigrated to South Carolina in 1694, the young woman found for herself a ready-made position, and though existence upon a plantation might have bored her, Mrs. Izard readily adapted herself to the change.
-It was Mrs. Lizard who introduced into South Carolina the culture of silk worms, hoping it to be a benefit to the state.
+Here, also, Mrs. Izard adapted herself to different life from which she had been accustomed.
+Her husband was a man of wealth, and the Izards one of the most distinguished families of the South, having emigrated to South Carolina in 1694.
+It was Mrs. Izard who introduced into South Carolina the culture of silk worms, hoping it to be a benefit to the state.
 The garden at The Elms was her especial care and pride, with its rose trees, cape jessamine hedges, and the flowers that blossomed each year.